Filtering Transactions

 You'll then get a window that asks for you to name the saved filter.
 Type in whatever you wish the filter to be called and click the Add button.

-When you want to re-visit a previously saved filter, go to the All accounts tab, click on Filter, and select Saved in the dropdown.
+When you want to re-visit a previously saved filter, go to the relevant account page, click on Filter, and select Saved in the dropdown.

 A new window should pop-up giving you the ability to select which saved filter you wish to revisit.
 Simply click on the saved filter or type in the filter's name and click Apply.